 Later the complex reverted to the El Centro name with the two venues under single management.
 The original theatre space was then known as the Chaplin Stage of the El Centro Theatre, a 45 seat legit venue.
 The storefront space seated 99 and was branded as the El Centro Circle Stage.

 The complex was sold in 2012 and was again to be known as the Circle Theatre.
 The new tenants (and owners) at the time were the theatre companies Black Dahlia and Red Dog Squadron.
-Perhaps they never got open.
+Evidently they never got open.
 Neither of these two theatre groups seems to be active any longer.

 Interior views: